xbeat/Glitch-Community/DEPLOYING.md

 4. Open the `~community-staging` logs, wait for the build to finish (~7-9 minutes)
 5. Test/QA your changes, check for console errors, etc.
 6. Deploy it with the swap script!
-7. Tell #community that you've finished the swap
+7. Tell `#community-deploy` that you've finished the swap

 --------------------